DoctorWkt/4bsd-uucp/Cnews_setup.md

 # Setting up C-News

+**Note: This setup has now been merged into the underlying disk image, so you don't need to do this any more.
+However, the testing section is still useful. -- Warren**

 This assumes that you have downloaded the 4.3BSD system from Github, configured it for uucp, and confirmed that you can send e-mail between two systems.

-*I will merge most of these changes into the base 4.3BSD rq.dsk.gz image, and modify buildimg to make the per-site cutomisations -- Warren*

 ```sh
 # Change the path in L.cmds